empowerID/empowernow_docs/docs/source_content/membership_service_schema_and_endpoints.md

   BFF -->|call models| Tools
 ```

 **Why this separation exists:** Membership is the **graph of relationships** (delegations, groupings, ownership, location, etc.).
 PDP merges Membership facts with authored policy and request context to return **constraints + obligations**.
-This mirrors the **ABAC–ReBAC split** and **unified identity model** described in your June white paper (see the “ABAC‑ReBAC Hybrid Architecture” and “Unified Identity Model” sections and diagram), which our v1 implements directly.&#x20;
+This mirrors the **ABAC–ReBAC split** and **unified identity model** described in your June white paper (see the “ABAC‑ReBAC Hybrid Architecture” and “Unified Identity Model” sections and diagram), which our v1 implements directly.

 ---